stella

 What types of trials are currently open

-• Rehabilitation trialsTesting therapy programs designed to improve movement, speech, swallowing, or thinking after a stroke.
+• Rehabilitation trialsTesting therapy approaches, devices, brain stimulation, or drugs to improve movement, speech, cognition, or daily function after stroke.

-• Observational studiesFollowing stroke survivors over time to understand long-term recovery and risk factors.
+• Registry studiesFollowing stroke survivors over time to understand recovery patterns, long-term outcomes, and which treatments work best for different stroke types.

 Recently added Stroke trials